Skip to content

 Day 1 Half-Day in Ahmedabad

 Direct bus from Bhuj to Ahmedabad is convenient, takes 7 hours or more with traffic.
 I only have a few hours left before sunset to explore the old city.
-Teen Darwaza is on the eastern of Bhadra Fort, built in the 15th century.
-In 200 meters is where the 15th century-old Jama Masjid to be found.
+Teen Darwaza is on the eastern side of Bhadra Fort, built in the 15th century.
+In 200 meters is where the 15th century-old Jama Masjid is to be found.
 The extravagant carving on the minarets that you still appreciate today.
 Auto-rickshaws speed through the crowd.

 Walk 250 meters to Chandravilas Restaurant for some famous Indian snacks and freshly made jilabi and fafda.